memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 }
 ```

-Notice that this is a plain infinite loop and it doesn't make any use of threads yet - something that you'll definitely change in a more complex application: In the end, it makes limited sense to use Zephyr without its operating system.
-For now keep in mind that [applications _can_ operate without threads](https://docs.zephyrproject.org/latest/kernel/services/threads/nothread.html#nothread), though this severely limits the functionality provided by Zephyr.
+Notice that this is a plain infinite loop and it doesn't make any use of threads yet - something that you'll change in a more complex application: In the end, it makes limited sense to use Zephyr without its operating system.
+For now, keep in mind that [applications _can_ operate without threads](https://docs.zephyrproject.org/latest/kernel/services/threads/nothread.html#nothread), though this severely limits the functionality provided by Zephyr.

 ### Build configuration

 Now we come to the heart of this first step towards Zephyr: The build configuration.
 In case you're not familiar at all with *CMake*, there are several articles and even books about ["Effective Modern CMake"](https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1): *CMake* has evolved significantly, and only certain patterns should be used for new applications.
-We won't explain *CMake* here, but if you're an experienced developer you should understand the basics just fine when reading along.
+We won't explain *CMake* here, but if you're an experienced developer, you should understand the basics just fine when reading along.

 Let's go through the steps to create our [CMakeLists.txt](CMakeLists.txt) for this empty application: